 Head down the road and around the corner from the test centre and you’ll find this fantastic, friendly pub.
 Apparently, many claim it to be the best pub in Ipswich, but they do say so themselves so you may have to pay a visit and make up your own mind!
 There’s a great range of food and drink available so you’re sure to find something you fancy.

 And that’s a wrap on the Ipswich theory test centre!
 A solid option for learner drivers living in and around southern Suffolk.
 If you do pay a visit, make sure you make the most of those top-notch local amenities!

 Passing the theory test is just the first step in earning your driving licence.
 Once this has been checked off your list, you need to turn your attention to the practical side of things.
 Find an instructor, book your lessons and secure a test date.
 If you’re from Ipswich your nearest practical test centre is located right in town!

 Still not passed the theory test?
 Don’t get disheartened.
 Throw yourself back into revision and book another test.
 The DVSA only requires that you leave a gap of 3 working days between tests, so you can get back on that horse quite soon.
 Plus, it’s always easier the second time around!

 PassMeFast specialises in intensive driving courses and fast-tracked tests that can help learners of all experience levels earn a licence as soon as possible.
 Give the team a ring on 0333 123 4949 to find out how we can get you on the road.
-You’ll even get your very own CX Adviser, who will take care of all the boring admin so that you can focus on the driving!
+Our office team will even take care of all the boring admin so that you can focus on the driving!